Netprogs/GiftCodes/README.md

 ### Commands:

-* /giftcodes          	 			- Request a gift
+* /giftcodes          	 				- Request a gift.
 * /giftcodes give &lt;token&gt;		- Push someone's token through for them (also called by web to do the redeem)
 * /giftcodes reload 				- Reload the configurations
+* /giftcodes chat			 		- Enables chat again.
-* /giftcodes fixchat &lt;player&gt; 	- Turns on the players chat again should something go wrong.
+* /giftcodes token			 		- Request their current token again should they need it.
 * /giftcodes help 					- Help page

 Alias: /giftme